aaaaaaaaaron/Portenta_PMC_PWM/README.md

 This Library is a fork from [khoih-prog's Portenta_H7_PWM library](https://github.com/khoih-prog/Portenta_H7_PWM).
 All I did was update some pin definitions to make it work on my Portenta Machine Control.
 View that repo for much more helpful information!
 I forked the original repo rather than submitting a PR because it is not being mantained anymore.

+I would say be careful when using this because it is not tested very well.
+And be mindful of managing your PWM instances.

 I may submit it to the library manager sometime.